giorgiop94/giorgio-blog/_blog/writing/silence.md

 In the short term, it feels better to get distracted.
 You treat the symptom, numb the pain.

 Yet, if you never treat the root cause, the problem will get worse.
-In the long term, suppressing emotions can have (https://openaccesspub.org/ijpr/article/999).
+In the long term, suppressing emotions can have [drastic repercussions on mental and physical well-being.](https://openaccesspub.org/ijpr/article/999).

 On the other hand, **in silence, as thoughts and emotions bubble up from your unconscious, you are forced to become aware of them.
 In doing so, you can process them in a healthy way.**